MycroftAI/documentation/docs/using-mycroft-ai/troubleshooting/audio-troubleshooting.md

 `pavucontrol` is a GUI mixer client for X.

 `pacmd` is an interactive shell version of `pactl`.
 Use `help` to see more once in the shell.

-### Will my device work

-Maybe.

-Most USB mics and speakers are usable with pulseaudio.
-In general, if your OS can recognize the device as an audio endpoint pulse will be able to connect it.
-A variety of mics including the PS3 Eye, Blue snowballs, Jabra 410, various web cams, the movo mc1000, gaming headsets, and even the AIY hat have been used successfully.
-If you have the device on hand, try it out and see.
-If the information above isn't able to get it going, try asking on the chat server or the forum.
-Always check the volume levels if everything else seems to be set correctly.